Island-Pay/Api-Node-Js/README.md

 ### Register 2 verify Email send otp (GET) -- /verify/email/1?email=joe@doe.com

-> This is the route to swnd otp to verify email.
+> This is the route to send otp to verify email.

 **Query**